Chanel West Coast Locks Down Instagram In Emerald Satin Lingerie, Cowboy Boots & Fluorescent Cacti

-Chanel West Coast has a grip on social media for a reason: the “Sharon Stoned” rapper never runs out of ways to keep fans glued to their screens with her seemingly-never-ending carousel of eye-popping looks and penchant for all things colorful.
+Chanel West Coast has a grip on social media for a reason: the “Sharon Stoned” rapper constantly keeps fans glued to their screens with her seemingly-never-ending carousel of eye-popping looks and penchant for all things colorful.

 Earlier today, Chanel updated her account.
 Fans were greeted with a major green theme – with the color manifesting from the rapper’s wardrobe to her surrounds, it looked like the Ridiculousness star had put a lot of thought into her photoshoot.